Ninjalah/SaibaRobo/README.md

 * **Aiming System**
   * Currently the aiming system is based on FOV
   * **TODO**: Update aiming system so that bullets follow along a path, and hits anything that blocks before reaching reticule (walls, enemies, etc.)

+* **Weapons**
+  * **TODO**: Take only the necessary ammo from an ammo clip.
+If ammo clip has 0 rounds in it, discard from inventory automatically.
+    * Current behavior: Ammo clips are used and discarded for every reload, regardless of how many rounds are in the weapon when reloaded.

 * **Melee attacks with a ranged weapon do lesser damage.**
   * Currently ranged weapons have their own fixed melee damages.
 Will add statistics that modify this damage (such as STR)